-Though those hard conversations or changes are often the right thing to do for both you and the individual - they are costly and you should anticipate the cost.
+Though those hard conversations or changes are often the right thing to do for both you and the individual - they are costs that can be easily misestimated.
 These are very large time costs that are not clearly stated at the outset - there is no ‘expect completing this form to take x hours’ at the top of the doc.
 Mis-estimating a task by 5 hours can really mess up your plans for the week!

-If you are struggling in this environment for these or other reasons, bring in the people team — don’t push them away.
-Ie: “I need to do x, y and z for the business, and you are asking me to fill out 3 pages of documentation for each of 8 direct reports before we kickoff a new project?
-How can we work together to find a lightweight way of accomplishing the goal here.”
+If you are struggling with team members, bring in the people team and help them understand the current needs.
+For example, “I need to do x, y and z for the business.
+I won't be able to fill out 3 pages of documentation for each of 8 direct reports before we kick off this project.
+How can we work together to do right by the team members and the company?”
 The answers are often surprising!
 And in my experience, much better when you bring them in than when you keep them away.

 [wip] Slow is smooth; smooth is fast…in the military